utkuonursahin/cppio/README.md

         return 0;
     }
 ```
-<p align="center">There should be prettier and simple way to do this...</p>
+There should be a better way to do this...

 ## Installation
 Download the source code from this repository and include the `c_io.hpp` file
 in your environment.
 Then you are free to use the library.
-## Usage
+## API
-The library provides a simple interface to get input from the user and display
-the output on the console.
-The library is divided into two parts:
-1. `input()` - This function is used to get input from the user.
-It has two different variations.
+### <div style="width:100; background-color:#343942; padding:10px 5px; border-radius:5px; letter-spacing:1px;">input\<T>\("prompt")</span>

-   First variation takes a string as a parameter which is displayed on the console to ask the user for input.
+   Takes a string as a parameter which is displayed on the console to ask the user for input.
    Also, you have to specify the type that the function will return, before
-   the function call parenthesis `input<type>("prompt message")`.
+   the function call parenthesis.
 It returns the input entered by the user.
 An example of this function is:
    ```c++
        #include "c_io.hpp"
        #include<string>